tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 Git frequently acts as a storage source that other sites can pull from.
 For example, with many online platforms, such as [CloudCannon](https://cloudcannon.com/) and [Forestry.io](https://forestry.io/), you can set your content source as GitHub.
 These platforms will then pull in your content from GitHub, treating it as the source.
 This way you can do content management using GitHub but configure the front-end doc experience using one of these platforms.

 Many doc sites just use [GitHub Pages](https://pages.github.com/) directly as their doc site.
 If your site is a Jekyll site, GitHub Pages will build it automatically when you commit into your repo.
 Building from the server provides enormous benefits to publishing in a [docs-as-code model](pubapis_docs_as_code.html), and it's a topic I touch on in a [case study here](pubapis_switching_to_docs_as_code.html).
-GitHub's preference for building with Jekyll is one reason why I focus an [entire topic on Jekyll](pubapis_jekyll.html) later in the book.
+GitHub's preference for building with Jekyll is one reason why I focus an [entire topic on Jekyll](pubapis_jekyll.html) later in the course.

 Many developer doc sites even promote their online GitHub source with a button that says "Edit on GitHub."
 See these sites for examples: